MoutPessemier/A-Survey-On-The-Impact-of-Customer-Chatbots-on-E-commerce/README.md

 ## Building the final paper
 1. Clone the repository.
 2. Open the terminal.
+3. `cd` into the repository.
-3. Enter: `cd Thesis/build/`.
+4. Enter: `cd Thesis/build/`.
-4. Compile by typing in: `./buildAndCompile.sh`.
-If this doesn't work, try `bash buildAndCompile.sh`.
+5. Compile by typing in: `./buildAndCompile.sh`.
+If this doesn't work, try `bash buildAndOpen.sh`.
-5. The compiled pdf should open automatically.
+6. The compiled pdf should open automatically.

 ## Building the data analysis
 1. Clone the repository.
 2. Open the terminal.
+3. `cd` into the repository.
-3. Enter: `cd DataAnalysis/`.
+4. Enter: `cd DataAnalysis/`.
-4. Compile by typing in: `./knitter.sh DataAnalysisNotebook.Rmd DataAnalysisNotebook.html`.
+5. Compile by typing in: `./knitter.sh DataAnalysisNotebook.Rmd DataAnalysisNotebook.html`.
 If this doesn't work, try `bash knitter.sh DataAnalysisNotebook.Rmd DataAnalysisNotebook.html`.
-5. The compiled html file should open automatically
+6. The compiled html file should open automatically

 ## Contributors
 Mout Pessemier